icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 ##Discussion

-This publication identifies water surface tension as a potetially important factor in the formation of ice.
+This publication identifies water surface tension as a potentially important factor in the formation of ice.
 The Weber number relates water surface tension to other forces, and can describe the flow of water on a surface or the tendency